PlanterApp/planter_blog/content/posts/plan-your-herbal-body-care-garden/index.md

 ### Fennel

 Fennel seems more appropriately used in a spaghetti sauce, but surprisingly, fennel can be helpful in the pursuit of glowing skin.
 Fennel seeds have a lot of antioxidants and have antiseptic properties.
-Ground up fennel seeds can be mixed with honey or yogurt and turned into a wonderfully exfoliating face mask. **Gentle** exfoliation of the skin helps remove dead skin which is helpful for blemish-prone skin, maturing skin, and every skin type in between.
+Ground up fennel seeds can be mixed with honey or yogurt and turned into a wonderfully exfoliating face mask. **Gentle** exfoliation removes dead skin which is helpful if you're prone to breakouts.
 With special emphasis on the word gentle.
 Too much scrubbing can lead to irritation and redness, the exact opposite of what you want.

 ### Lavender

 Besides being an amazing plant for pollinators, lavender is fun to use in herbal body products.
-Most people love the smell of lavender so it can be dried and used in a lot of products you can make at home: soaps, lotions, body butter, salves, lip balms, infused oils, calming bath salts, bath teas, and more!
+A lot of us love the smell of lavender and it can be dried and used to scent products you can make at home: soaps, lotions, body butter, salves, lip balms, infused oils, calming bath salts, bath teas, and more!
 The variety ‘Grosso’ is prized for its intense smell and it creates a lot of buds, so it’s a great choice for an herbal body care garden.

 ![Herbal lotion bars made with lavender](https://ucarecdn.com/00156227-66a1-4cbb-a987-6cd36d589e19/-/crop/1127x793/0,0/-/preview/IMG_20220120_191544_619.jpg "Lavender lotion bars")